This page is translated by Google and can contain errors. Go back to English.

 Trial design

-This is a prospective, randomised, placebo-controlled, double-blind study with an inclusion period of 2 years and a 5-year follow-up period.
-200 patients will be recruited and treated by 4 Belgian centres.
+This was a prospective, randomised, placebo-controlled, double-blind study with an inclusion period of 2 years and a 5-year follow-up period.
+203 patients were recruited and treated in 4 Belgian centres.

 Partners